Cooperari/cooperari/README.md

 *[Latin meaning: "to cooperate"](https://en.wiktionary.org/wiki/cooperari)*

-Bugs in multithreaded applications are elusive to detected, trace and replicate, given the usual non-determinism and non-reproducibility of preemptive, coarse-grained scheduling decisions.
+Bugs in multithreaded applications are elusive to detect, trace, and replicate, given the usual non-determinism and non-reproducibility of preemptive, coarse-grained scheduling decisions.
 Simple bugs can easily be undetected under preemptive semantics, and in particular [**heinsenbugs**](https://en.wikipedia.org/wiki/Heisenbug) are  common in multithreaded applications.